adamhatton/pp1-wedding-band/docs/testing/testing-info.md

 ## Lighthouse Analysis

 I passed each page through the Lighthouse tool produce a report for both desktop and mobile performance.
 All results were 90+ except for the homepage performance on mobile which was 89.
-As I had already reduced the filesize images as much as possible I decided to leave this due to it being so close to 90.
+As I had already reduced the file sizes of the images as much as possible I decided to leave this due to it being so close to 90.
 The results are below:

 <details><summary>Home page</summary>